 Health information is information or opinion about a person’s physical, mental or psychological health or disability, that is also personal information – whether in writing or not.
 This includes information or opinion about a person’s health status and medical history, immunisation status and allergies, as well as counselling records.

-Sensitive information is information or opinion about a set of specific characteristics, including a person’s racial or ethnic origin, political opinions or affiliations, religious beliefs or affiliations, philosophical beliefs, sexual preferences or practices; or criminal record.
+Sensitive information is information or opinion about a set of specific characteristics, including a person’s racial or ethnic origin, political opinions or affiliations, religious beliefs or affiliations, philosophical beliefs, sexual orientation or practices; or criminal record.
 It also includes health information.

 What information do we collect?